-PPD-19

-Part A. Does the complaint, as supplemented by the interview of the complainant, make a prima facie allegation by including the following?

-1. Protected disclosure or activity.
-Has the complainant alleged that he or she made a PD or was perceived as having made a PD; exercised any appeal, complaint, or grievance with regard to a violation of Part A or B of PPD-19; lawfully participated in an investigation or proceeding regarding a violation of Section A or B of PPD-19; cooperated with or disclosed information to an IG, in general accordance with applicable provisions of law in connection with an audit, inspection, or investigation conducted by the IG; or reported a matter of urgent concern to Congress?
+- 2.4.5.1 Persons covered by the directive.
+Defense Civilian Intelligence Personnel System (DCIPS) employees. - 2.4.5.2 Timeliness.
+Allegations of reprisal, under PPD-19 Part A, can be filed at any time; they are not subject to a time limit to file. - 2.4.5.3 Reprisal analysis.
+Does the evidence, as supplemented by the interview of the Complainant, establish a prima facie allegation by including the following? - Protected Disclosure or Activity.
+See Table 2.3.5.a.
+Has the evidence established that the Complainant made a PD or was perceived as having made a PD; exercised any appeal, complaint, or grievance with regard to a violation of Part A or B of PPD-19; lawfully participated in an investigation or proceeding regarding a violation of Section A or B of PPD-19; cooperated with or disclosed information to an IG, in general accordance with applicable provisions of law in connection with an audit, inspection, or investigation conducted by the IG; or reported a matter of urgent concern to Congress?